Academy of Natural Sciences of Drexel University: Endowments and fellowships

 The Böhlke Memorial Endowment Fund honors the memory of James E. Böhlke and Eugenia B. Böhlke who were prominent ichthyologists at the Academy.
 This fund provides support for graduate students and recent postdoctoral researchers to work with the Ichthyology Collection and the Academy's Library.

 The John J. & Anna H. Gallagher Fellowship provides a unique opportunity for original, multi-year, postdoctoral or sabbatical research on the systematics of microscopic invertebrates, especially Rotifera.
 The research focus must be on systematics and may employ ecological, behavioral, physiological, molecular or developmental tools.

 Jessup and McHenry Awards are competitively awarded to students wishing to conduct studies at the postgraduate, doctoral and postdoctoral levels under the supervision or sponsorship of a member of the curatorial staff of the Academy.
 The Jessup Award is given for any specialty in which our curators have expertise.
 The McHenry Fund is restricted to botanists.

 The Eckelberry Endowment helps support the efforts of wildlife painters, sculptors, printmakers, and other artists to better acquaint themselves with the natural world through both museum and field research.
 In addition, artistic and scientific mentors counsel and assist these artists as their careers develop.
 One grant will be given each year.

-Research Experience for Undergraduates (REU), a program of the National Science Foundation, provides summer research experience for students attending colleges and universities.
-Each summer the Academy offers five to ten separate research projects which can include collections, field, imaging and/or lab work.
-The projects vary but typically include environmental, library collections, and/or systematics research.